An Introduction to the Unix Shell

 Commands are parsed initially according to the grammar given in appendix A. Before a command is executed the following substitutions occur.

-will pass on the null string as the first argument to echo, whereas
+will pass on the null string as the first argument to echo, whereasecho ''

 echo $null